The Rise of a new breed of Wellness Bar and functional drinks - a case study with Upraising organic coffee

 Healthy mind healthy body

-I'm reading book at the moment by Dr. Peter Atta called 'Outlive'.
-That's all about what he terms to be medicine '3.0' this is about looking into the future and trying to do everything possible now to help live a long and and healthy life.
+I’m reading a book at the moment by Dr. Peter Atta called ‘Outlive’.
+That’s all about what he terms to be medicine ‘3.0’ this is about looking into the future and trying to do everything possible now to help live a long and healthy life.
+Wellness bars can be the ultimate daily snack for maintaining a healthy mind and body, providing a guilt-free, nourishing, and satisfying option for daily consumption.

-I think there is a shift in in perception coming.
-So perhaps we need to dig a little deeper into some of this terminology And some of the ingredients.
-We've used those words 'adaptogens' and 'nootropics'.
-So let's start with them.
+I think there is a shift in perception coming.
+So perhaps we need to dig a little deeper into some of this terminology and some of the ingredients.
+We’ve used those words ‘adaptogens’ and ‘nootropics’.
+So let’s start with them.
 What are their health benefits?

 Nootropics and adaptogens for wellbeing